 Many of President Trump’s foreign policy campaign promises have been fulfilled and others modified, but uncertainty remains about America’s international role.
 Speakers will focus on challenges the U.S. faces in specific parts of the world, including Europe, the Middle East, China, Africa, and Latin America.

-- The President and the Media
+- The Judiciary, the Media and Interests Groups

 *The above topics may change to address current events at the time of the seminar.